TOsCodes/alx-system_engineering-devops/0x00-shell_basics/README.md

-11-lists is to list all hidden file in a long list from current directory to /boot 12-file_type prints the type of file iamafile is 13-symbolic_link is to create a link name __ls__ to /bin/ls from the current working directory
+11-lists is to list all hidden file in a long list from current directory to /boot 12-file_type prints the type of file iamafile is 13-symbolic_link is to create a link name __ls__ to /bin/ls from the current working directory 14-copy_html copies all .html files from current directory to parent directory excluding the newest